Ron Hines DVM PhD

 That rate, measured over a period of one hour, increases when inflammation is present anywhere in the body.
 The test relies on changes in the electrical charges between RBCs that keep them in suspension versus clotting factors that cause RBCs to stick to one another (rouleaux formation, high blood fibrinogen level) and sink to the bottom.
 Because anemia markedly increases your pet’s sedimentation rate, laboratories have a mathematical formula to correct the ESR number (value) when anemia is present.

 Tests like the ESR are called “high sensitivity-low specificity” tests.
-Like having a fever, they tell you there is a problem – but not what it is.
-More modern tests that detect inflammation, like C-reactive protein (tests that monitor acute-phase response), have largely replaced the ESR test.
+Like having a fever, they tell you that there is a problem – but not what it is.
+More modern tests that detect inflammation, such as the C-reactive protein test that monitors acute-phase response, have largely replaced the ESR test.

-The ESR test might also have value for your veterinarian in deciding if your cat or dog is responding as well as hoped for to its treatment.
+The ESR test might also have value to your veterinarian in deciding if your cat or dog is responding as well as hoped for to its treatment.

 Reasons Why Your Dog And Cat’s Sed Rate Might Be Increased:

 A common cause for an elevated ESR rate in dogs and cats is anemia.
-With less red blood cells (erythrocytes) in the pet’s body, its blood is dilute and the RBCs that are still present fall to the bottom of the ESR glass tube faster.
-Red blood cells that are abnormally large (macrocytosis) also settle to the bottom of the tube faster, raising the sed rate.
+With less red blood cells (erythrocytes) in your pet’s body, its blood is dilute and the RBCs that are still present fall to the bottom of the ESR glass tube faster.
+Red blood cells that are abnormally large (macrocytosis) also settle to the bottom of the tube faster than normal, raising the sed rate.

-The ESR rate also goes up (increases) significantly in sudden (acute) generalized infections – the kinds that affect the whole body and which cause widespread inflammation, usually producing fever and make your dog and cat visibly ill.
-The cause could be due to a bacterial or a viral infection.
+The ESR rate also goes up significantly in sudden (acute) generalized infections – the kinds that affect the whole body and which cause widespread inflammation.
+These infections usually produce fever and make your dog or cat visibly ill.
+The cause could be bacterial or a viral.